ogkranthi/100-days-of-code/log.md

 **Today's Progress**:  Studied graph algorithms, GIT and ANgularjs interview questions

 **Thoughts:** :Need to work more on data structures and algorithms

+### Day 10,11: April 4,5 2018

+**Today's Progress**: Studied for interview: Angularjs and some front end interview questions

+**Thoughts:** : I need to focus on coding and start competetive coding everyday